Bladetrain3r/CPAF/GeminiStruct/Docs/README.md

 * **Understanding Cognition:**  Provide a framework for analyzing cognitive processes at different levels of complexity.
 * **Modeling Cognitive Systems:**  Enable the modeling and simulation of both natural and artificial cognitive systems.
 * **Cognitive System Design:** Guide the development of artificial systems that exhibit increasingly complex cognitive abilities.
+* **Learning Tool:** Function as an effective tool for deconstructing and understanding any problem it can model.

 **Development Milestones**